-- (1) The Metropolitan Green Belt will continue to be protected, as designated on the Policies Map, will continue to be protected against inappropriate development in accordance with the NPPF.
-In accordance with national planning policy, the construction of new development will be considered inappropriate and Inappropriate development will not be permitted unless very special circumstances can be demonstrated.
-Very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations. - (2) Certain forms of development are not considered to be inappropriate.
-Proposals will be permitted where they are consistent with the exceptions listed in national planning policy and, where relevant, also meet the following criteria: The construction of new buildings in the Green Belt will constitute inappropriate development, unless the buildings fall within the list of exceptions identified by the NPPF.
+- (1) The Metropolitan Green Belt, as designated on the Policies Map, will continue to be protected against inappropriate development in accordance with the NPPF.
+Inappropriate development will not be permitted unless very special circumstances can be demonstrated.
+Very special circumstances will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm is clearly outweighed by other considerations. - (2) The construction of new buildings in the Green Belt will constitute inappropriate development, unless the buildings fall within the list of exceptions identified by the NPPF.
 For the purpose of this policy, the following definitions will apply to those exceptions: